 Are they an introvert or an extrovert?

 According to Dr. Marti Olsen Laney in The Hidden Gifts of the Introverted Child, temperament is hard-wired, meaning, babies are born as either introverts or extroverts.
 Children begin to show signs of their temperament as early as four months of age.
-You won’t be able to tell your child’s temperament with certainty until they are older, but here are nine clues that your young child might be an introvert.
+Here are nine clues that your young child might be an introvert.

 Signs Your Child Might Be an Introvert